An extreme boundary of acylindrically hyperbolic groups

 The notion of paradoxical towers is introduced in \cite{GGKN}. \begin{defn}Let $n \in N$ be an integer.
 We say that a countable group $G$ admits \textit{$n$-paradoxical towers} if for every non-empty finite subset $D \subset G$, there are $A_1, \cdots, A_n \subset G$ and $g_1,\cdots, g_n\subset G$ such that: \begin{enumerate} \item the sets $aA_i$, for each $a \in D$ and $1\le i\le n$ are pairwise disjoint, \item $G =\cup_{i=1}^n g_iA_i$. \end{enumerate}

 We say that $G$ admits \textit{paradoxical towers} if there is $n \in\mathbb N$ such that $G$ admits $n$-paradoxical towers. \end{defn}

-The following result in acylindrically hyperbolic groups is proved \cite[Proposition 4.7]{GGKN}.
-This follows from the fact that topologically free extreme boundary actions are {$2$-paradoxical towers} by \cite[Proposition 4.6]{GGKN}. \begin{prop} Assume that the non-elementary action $G\act X$ is tamed and $E(G)$ is trivial.
+The following result in acylindrically hyperbolic groups is proved \cite[Proposition 4.7]{GGKN}, which uses the fact that topologically free extreme boundary actions are {$2$-paradoxical towers} by \cite[Proposition 4.6]{GGKN}. \begin{prop} Assume that the non-elementary action $G\act X$ is tamed and $E(G)$ is trivial.
 Then $G$ admits {$3$-paradoxical towers}. \end{prop} \begin{proof} Fix a set $F=\{f_1,f_2,f_3\}$ of three weakly independent loxodromic elements.
 Let $D$ be a finite set of elements in $G$.
 Apply Claim \ref{claim: find f} to the union of $D$ and $D^{-1}D$.
 Then there exists $f_0\in G$ so that $a f_0^\pm\cap f_0^\pm=\emptyset$ and $a^{-1}a'f_0^\pm\cap f_0^\pm=\emptyset$ for any $a\ne a'\in D$.